ChilliCream/graphql-platform/website/src/docs/hotchocolate/fetching-data/pagination.md

 }
 ```

-You can learn more about this in the actual [specification](https://relay.dev/graphql/connections.htm).
+You can learn more about this in the [GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm).

 > Note: _Connections_ are often associated with _cursor-based_ pagination, due to the use of a _cursor_.
 Since the specification describes the _cursor_ as opague though, it can be used to faciliate an offset as well.

+# Adding Pagination

 Adding pagination capabilties to our fields with HotChocolate is a breeze.
 All we have to do is add the `UsePaging` middleware.